-- The right diaper bag.
-Once again, some parents are overwhelmed by the selection.
+- The right diaper bag: Once again, some parents are overwhelmed by the selection.
 Let’s break this down.
 Make sure it has a variety of pockets and will fit a WHOLE LOT of stuff.
 Don’t deny the amount that you may take with you – diapers, wipes, changing pad, snacks, cell phone, wallet, toys, burp cloths, blankets, extra clothes, etc. The amount could fill a Fiat.
 So you want a bag that can be organized – but without 598 pockets – nobody’s got time to dig through all of that.
 And let us tell you, choose a color or pattern that you like.
 Simple is fine!
 Is it for Dad?
 Black, grey and brown are classy.
 But if you want a bright pattern or something fashionable because your stylish handbags will be in the closet for a while, go for it.
-(And if it has a built-in or accompanying cooler for milk or other products, that’s helpful, too!)
+And if it has a built-in or accompanying cooler for milk or other products, that’s helpful, too!

-- A bouncer/entertainment center.
-Work those legs, baby!
-Yes, there are those parents who cringe at the thought of this bright and large piece of furniture taking up the real estate they require.
-Then the magic happens.
-Baby starts jumping and giggling and spinning and pushing buttons and life is all happiness and roses.
+- Activity Center: Yes, there are those parents who cringe at the thought of this bright and large piece of furniture taking up the real estate they require.
+But once you introduce an activity center just sit back, relax, and watch the magic happen.
+Your little one will start jumping and giggling and spinning and pushing buttons and life is all happiness and roses.
 You can go down the hall.
 You can call your sister.
 You can even just watch your little one stretch and build muscles and learn – but from a few feet away!
 It’s also an easy sell when your child loses interest.

-- Board Books.
-Reading is such a key element to healthy development.
+- Board Books: Reading is such a key element to healthy development.
 You’ll develop favorite authors, characters and styles, as will your little one.
 Board books are the jumping off point, with short and sweet stories and pages that can be turned without accidental tearing.
 The world of board books is bigger than Dr. Seuss and Sandra Boynton, but it doesn’t hurt to start there.